PeterWangIntel/crosswalk-website/Rebasing-our-forks.md

 * `DEPS` and `DEPS.git` are *not* updated in a branch after it is created from trunk.
 * `DEPS` in a release _is_ updated.
 However, releases do not have a `DEPS.git`.
 * Analogously, [Blink's](https://src.chromium.org/viewvc/blink/) development happens in trunk (`/trunk`) and a branch is created with the same number as the Chromium one when the latter is branched (`/branches/chromium/<NUMBER>`), except that Chromium branches such as *1234_55* do not have a corresponding branch in Blink; all commits to *1234*, *1234_56*, *1234_678* etc in Chromium go to the same branch *1234* in Blink.
+* Finally, V8's development happens in trunk with release branches accompanying each Chromium release.
+For example, Chromium 34 uses V8 from the *3.24* branch.

 You also need to be familiar with [OmahaProxy](https://omahaproxy.appspot.com/).
 Understand which row you are supposed to choose and what the columns mean.
 If you are rebasing Crosswalk's dependencies for a new cycle (ie. you are working on what Crosswalk's `master` branch is going to be based on), you should check the **linux-beta** row in OmahaProxy.
 Likewise, if you are simply maintaining Crosswalk's stable branch and are thus updating from one Chromium release to another in the _same_ milestone, use the **linux-stable** row.